 Books teach us how to say “No!” – they fill up entire shelves in bookstores to help us achieve professional success and personal freedom.
 Rejecting requests from others helps us de-clutter our busy day and protect us from time-suckers and commitments we immediately regret.

 On the other end, we are asked to delegate more to boost our productivity.
-This comes easier for your client or boss, who have a mandate or authority over what we work on and what process to follow.
+This comes easier for your client or boss, who has a mandate or authority over what we work on and what process to follow.
 And then there are Intrapreneurs: champions of ideas they want to turn into reality within large organizations without mandate or authority.
 (Read also The Rise of the Intrapreneur)

 The “No” trap for Intrapreneurs

 Intrapreneurs are driven by their passion and belief in the idea they develop and seek support for.
 They also often stand outside the ordinary structure and processes of the organization.
-Intrapreneurs need to pull voluntary favors from people they have no control over in order to find support, funding, protection, expertise or what ever else their project requires to get off the ground or move forward.
+Intrapreneurs need to pull voluntary favors from people they have no control over in order to find support, funding, protection, expertise or whatever else their project requires to get off the ground or move forward.

-For Intrapreneurs, avoiding the “No” becomes even more crucial: once they received a “No” to their proposal or request, it is hard change their mind no matter how much sense the project makes.
+For Intrapreneurs, avoiding the “No” becomes even more crucial: once they received a “No” to their proposal or request, it is hard to change their mind no matter how much sense the project makes.

 – Why is that?